Plan a Date at Kennedy Space Center’s Taste of Space: Fall Bites

-Beginning September 30, guests can take a bite out of the galaxy at Kennedy Space Center Visitor Complex!
-During Taste of Space, an annual event that takes place at the visitor complex, guests will discover multiple ways to pique their palates with the flavors of fall: Taste of Space: Fall Bites!; Marstini Shake-Off; and Taste of Space: Celebrity Chef Edition.
+Fall is arriving in outer space, not just here in Orlando.
+October 3, 2025 – November 9, 2025 you can take a bite out of the galaxy at Kennedy Space Center Visitor Complex!
+During Taste of Space, an annual event at the visitor complex, guests will discover multiple ways to pique their palates with the flavors of fall: Taste of Space: Fall Bites! and Marstini Shake-Off.

 These fall bites are available at different locations, which allows you to enjoy a treat, explore, and do it all over again.